Importing the FMU Co-Simulation component

 info(fmu)

-In this information, we need to find the input port names, output port names and parameter names to properly create the block interface and configure the block.
+In this information, we need to find the names of the input and output ports and the names of the parameters in order to create and configure the interface of the block correctly.

-We found out empirically that the computational step size of this FMU model should not be lower than
+We found out empirically that the size of the calculated step of this FMU model should not be lower

-.
-The global step size of the entire simulation can be anything.
+0.1 с.
+The global step size of the entire simulation can be arbitrary.

-Let's run the model at runtime and plot the graphs:
+Let's run the model for execution and build graphs.:

 model_name = "fmu_co_simulation";